Paradoxdruid/eso-guides/index.md

 * Mid-tier players aren't perfect yet at stacking when needed, so effective use of slayer stacks is difficult.
 * Due to meta classes being Arc/NB, there is no need for Roar of Alkosh, Elemental Catalyst, or Crimson Oath's Rive sets in most fights (see calculations below).
 * With the changes to Zena's (targets 6, not smart targeting), sourcing Minor Courage requires a change.
 Both healers in Healing Burst with Courage affix is possible, but again doesn't smart target.
 All Banners in Courage works, but requires expensive Heroism potions.
 Tank in Yolnakriin is the easiest source to reliably get everyone Minor Courage.
 The recovery buffs from Zena's are moved to a healer running Radiant Aura.
+* With changes to ult gen, pillager's profit is no longer worth it, but it's possible for healers to generate enough ult to spam low cost Barrier and Colossus ults almost on cooldown.

 ## Buff Calculations